sdv-dev/TGAN/readme.md

 |      'red' |        10.00 |          1 |       False |
 |   'yellow' |         5.50 |         17 |        True |

-It's important to be able to identify which of the columns are numerical, which represent a magnitude, and which ones are categorical, as during the preprocessing of the data, numerical and categorical columns will be processed differently.
+**NOTE**: It's important have properly identifed which of the columns are numerical, which means that they represent a magnitude, and which ones are categorical, as during the preprocessing of the data, numerical and categorical columns will be processed differently.

 #### Output

-The output of **TGAN** is a table of sampled data, with the same columns as the input table.
+The output of **TGAN** is a table of sampled data with the same columns as the input table and as many rows as requested.

 #### Demo Datasets